 It’s proof that in this neck of coastal Wine Country, even the smallest burg on the map can have world-class cuisine, thanks to the rich abundance of ingredients, wines, and inspired chefs.

 Valley Ford is also home to Dinucci's Italian Dinners (14485 Highway 1, 707-876-3260), where guests rave about the comfort meals of stick-to-the-ribs classics such as fried chicken, local petrale sole, baked lasagna, and prime rib.
 It ain’t fancy, but small town friendly?
 You bet.
-On Mondays and Thursdays, eat in the bar and enjoy the evening’s special entrée with a side dish, plus your choice of soup or salad for just $14.95.
+On Mondays and Thursdays, eat in the bar and enjoy the evening’s special entrée with a side dish, plus your choice of soup or salad for a special low price.

 Valley Ford is off the beaten path, it’s true.
 But with dining like this, it’s definitely worth a detour.